PiesArentSquare/json/README.md

 # json
-a simple json serializer and parser inspired by Google's gson for java
+a simple c++ json serializer and parser inspired by Google's gson